phopper-pivotal/pcf-operator-fundamentals/README.md

 Finally, we've setup a PAS environment in AWS as well as on Pivotal Elastic Zones.
 Please see the [Pivotal Cloud Foundry Environment document](common/env_info.md) for details.
 You should have been assigned a student number and PCF instance at registration.
 Otherwise the instructors will provide that information for your use.
 ## The Team
 - **Paul Hopper** - Pivotal Platform Architect, phopper@pivotal.io #PaulReeseHopper
-- **Bryan Kelly** - Cerner Solutions Architect and PCF Platform Team, bryan.kelly@cerner.com
+- **Bryan Kelly** - Cerner Solutions Architect and PCF Platform Team Lead, bryan.kelly@cerner.com
 - **Brian Lock** - Pivotal Account Executive, block@pivotal.io

 ## Thanks